The dome of Michigan's statehouse framed by tree branches and a bright blue sky in downtown Lansing.

 Our Priorities

-From our advocacy to our projects in the field, TNC’s work is defined by a collaborative approach that has been shaped by decades of learning.
+From our advocacy efforts to our projects in the field, TNC’s work is defined by a collaborative approach that has been shaped by decades of learning.
 Our local expertise and global resources enable us to play a special role working side-by-side with partners, communities and decision-makers across Michigan—and we hope to continue that collaborative tradition with you.

 In short, nature offers us a powerful set of tools—tools we can all get behind to support Michigan communities for many years to come.
 When we work together with nature, everyone wins.
+Together we find a way.

 Helen Taylor